-- Houses are expected to fill the lot width appropriately. - Avoid unnecessary use of retaining walls. - To provide interesting and appropriate elevations in exposed locations. - The house width must be within 2' of the respective building pocket.
-A maximum of a 2' offset of the garage including the upper floor to fill the pocket will be permitted on interior lots only. - Additional discretion may be considered when reviewing the overall building form, level of detailing, and intended design.
+- Houses are expected to fill the lot width appropriately. - Avoid unnecessary use of retaining walls. - To provide interesting and appropriate elevations in exposed locations. - The house width must be within 2 ft. of the respective building pocket.
+A maximum of a 2' offset of the garage including the upper floor to fill the pocket will be permitted on interior lots only. - Additional discretion may be considered when reviewing semi-estate and estate product, subject to the standards of the overall building form, level of detailing, and intended design.